 South America is a massive continent, offering adventure-seeking travellers loads to see and do.
 There’s a mix of culture, natural beauty, and many lessons to learn while travelling this extensive destination.
 This can make planning a trip quite overwhelming, but trust us when we tell you that travelling South America is easier than you think!
-To get you started on your itinerary planning, we’ve put together the ultimate South America bucket list (to add on to the 19 Bucket List travel experiences to tick in 2019).
+To get you started on your itinerary planning, we’ve put together the ultimate South America bucket list.
 Have a look at which of these catch your eye, and then find your ideal South America group tour package.

 If you go nowhere else in South America, you should at least visit the Sacred Valley, and take a tour to the famous Machu Picchu.
 Voted one of the Seven Wonders of the World, Machu Picchu is a popular excursion for all of our Peru tours.